Jasonseti/Image-Captioning/README.md

 # Image-Captioning
-I create model for generating suitable text given an image.
-Simple one using CNN &amp; Attention.
+I create model for generating suitable text given an image. \n Simple one using CNN & Attention.
 Nothing special here.